munificent/craftinginterpreters/book/functions.md

 ^code catch-return (3 before, 1 after)

-When we catch a return exception, we pull out the value and make that the return value from `call()`.
-If we never catch one of these exceptions, it means the function reached the end of its body without hitting a return statement.
-In that case, we implicitly return `nil`.
+We wrap the call to `executeBlock()` is a try-catch block.
+When it catches a return exception, it pulls out the value and makes that the return value from `call()`.
+If it never catches one of these exceptions, it means the function reached the end of its body without hitting a return statement.
+In that case, it implicitly returns `nil`.

-Go ahead and give it a try.
-A fun example that we finally have enough power to support is a recursive function to calculate Fibonacci numbers:
+Let's try it out.
+We finally have enough power to support this classic example -- a recursive function to calculate Fibonacci numbers:

 <span name="slow"></span>